Jay Finks, Executive Director

 Members serve unpaid, staggered five year terms.
 To contact a board member, please email email@example.com

-RALPH E. "TED" BLODGETT - TRUSTEE
+RALPH E. "TED" BLODGETT - CHAIRMAN

-Ralph E. “Ted” Blodgett is an accounting graduate from Cameron University in Oklahoma.
+Ralph E. “Ted” Blodgett is an Accounting graduate from Cameron University in Oklahoma.
 He is a CPA and manager of the Norman, OK firm: Gray, Blodgett & Company, PLLC.
-Ted is also a certified valuation analyst - CVA (NACVA), Accredited in Business Valuations – ABV (AICPA), has his Juris Doctorate from the University of Oklahoma, and is licensed with the Oklahoma Bar Association.
+Ted is also a Certified Valuation Analyst - CVA (NACVA), Accredited in Business Valuations – ABV (AICPA), has his Juris Doctorate from the University of Oklahoma, and is licensed with the Oklahoma Bar Association.

-Ted serves as the chair of the Audit and Finance Committee.
-He is 2019 chairman of the Oklahoma Society of CPA’s tax committee; a former president of the Oklahoma Society of Certified Public Accountants Board of Directors and a 2014 inductee into the Accounting Hall of Fame (Oklahoma Society of CPA’s).
+Ted serves as the Chair of the Audit and Finance Committee.
+He is 2019 chairman of the Oklahoma Society of CPA’s tax committee; a former President of the Oklahoma Society of Certified Public Accountants Board of Directors and a 2014 inductee into the Accounting Hall of Fame (Oklahoma Society of CPA’s).
 He is active in several professional organizations and has received multiple civic and professional honors.

 Mr. Blodgett was appointed by Governor Fallin on April 24, 2017 to the Oklahoma Lottery Commission Board of Trustees and confirmed by the Senate on May 16, 2017 to replace Mr. R. Deane Wymer.
-His current 5-year term runs through January 1, 2022.

-SCOTT EISENHAUER - TRUSTEE
+SCOTT EISENHAUER - VICE CHAIRMAN

 Scott Eisenhauer is the general manager of P&K Equipment, Inc. and P&K Midwest, Inc.,